Walking in Bangkok: River City to Yaowarat Road

 Route Highlights

-- Outer path activity and jogging flow
+- Outer jogging paths

 - Lake views with skyline backdrop